Waukegan, Illinois: Superfund sites

 The Yeoman Creek Landfill is a Superfund site located 1.5 mi west of the Johns Manville site.
 The site operated as a landfill from 1959 to 1969.
 In 1970, it was discovered that the lack of a bottom liner in the landfill had allowed leachate to enter groundwater, contaminating the water with volatile organic compounds and PCBs, and releasing gases that presented an explosion hazard.
 All major cleanup construction activities were completed in 2005, and monitoring of local water and air continues.
 The book Lake Effect by Nancy Nichols gives an account of the effects of PCBs on Waukegan residents.

-Johns Manville is a site that was cited due to its high concentration of PCBs and Asbestos.
+The Johns Manville site was cited due to its high concentration of PCBs and asbestos.